Kepas-Beleglorn/EDXD/README.md

 As I don't have every single OS on my machine, I'd appreciate any help testing EDXD on several OS.
 If you want to help, please see [#120](https://github.com/Kepas-Beleglorn/EDXD/issues/120) and linked issues.

+If you have suggestions, found a bug or want to file a feature request, please do so and add a new issue.
+If you want to discuss EDXD feel free to join the [EDXD Discord](https://discord.gg/zmZZrq5f)

 ---

 ## Credits